vivekkolasani/independent1/README.md

 2) In the "docker-compose.yml", the flask app is listening on port no 80 according to flaskapp.conf.
 But the port number was not in      order in the yml file.
 Changed the ports accordingly.
     "8080:80"

+3) In the yml file, local folder where the data need to be stored is specified incorrectly.
+   "data" -> "./data"

+4) Included "restart:always" just to makee sure the system wont shutdown if the postgresql doesnt start.